THE

 45. Transfers between institutions of like nature

-the manager of a child protection institution, transfer the custody of the
+consultation with the manager of a child protection institution, transfer the

 (2) A